- Continue to Learn Conference 2022 - Wednesday

 Paul Woodham

-Head of Sustainable Agronomy: Europe The R&A
+Head of Sustainable Agronomy: Europe R&A

 Paul Woodham, Head of Agronomy Europe, has over 30 years’ experience in golf course management.
 Paul’s career began in greenkeeping and progressed with 14 years’ as a professionally qualified and experienced agronomist.
 He has worked across all types of course ranging from public and private operations and across Members courses to Tour and Resort venues with experience in tournament monitoring.